Pagure/pagure/doc/configuration.rst

 BLACKLISTED_PROJECTS
 ~~~~~~~~~~~~~~~~~~~~

-This configuration key allows to set a list of project name that are forbidden.
+This configuration key allows one to set a list of project name that are forbidden.
 This list is used for example to avoid conflicts at the URL level between the
 static files located under ``/static/`` and a project that would be named
 ``static`` and thus be located at ``/static``.